-In the case of financial hardship other than 'Pupil Premium', parents/carers will be informed of local charities, including the Newton Foundation, so that they may apply for support.
+In the case of financial hardship other than 'Pupil Premium', parents/carers may apply to the school for financial assistance.
+Parents/carers that apply for financial assistance, where applicable, will also be informed of local charities, including the Newton Foundation, so that they may apply for further support.